Lahma712/Mandelbrot-Set/README.md

 - Enter your desired resolution into the <b>Width</b> and <b>Height</b> input box.
 Then enter an <b>antialias factor</b> (1 = no antialias, 2 = 2x antialias, ...).
 Save the image by pressing on <b>Save Image</b>.
 The image will be saved on your desktop, inside the <i><b>Mandelbrot</b></i> folder which will be created.

+<b>Rendering videos: </b>

+- You can also use this application to render zoom videos.
+Simply zoom into the Mandelbrot Set until you've reached the desired depth.
+Then, fill in the <b>Width</b>, <b>Height</b>, <b>Antialias</b> and <b>FPS</b> input box accordingly.
+Finally, press on <b>Zoom Video</b>

+<b>NOTE:</b> While rendering the video, the application will stop responding until the video has been created.
+Rendering speed depends on your PC specs as well as the desired resolution and antialiasing of the video.